top of page

 Pollyanna is a young child who faces great disappointments, poverty, and even cruelty.
 She is orphaned, shuffled from place to place, pitied by many but loved by few.
 But through it all, Pollyanna, with the wisdom and optimism of a child, sees reasons to be glad.
 When she feels down, Pollyanna plays a game she has invented, The Glad Game where she literally counts her blessings and looks for goodness.
 Ultimately, it is through this character that we meet the outlook of Eleanor Porter who once wrote, “I have never believed that we ought to deny discomfort and pain and evil: I have merely thought that it is far better to greet the unknown with cheer.”

 Humankind has traditionally used stories to pass its history from one generation to the next.
 These stories, such as folktales, fairytales, and myths have recorded both the best and the worst elements of human nature.
 We believe that such stories and the characters that inhabit them provide powerful opportunities to re-explore, re-envision, re-discover, and re-create what it means to be alive today.
 We also believe that classic literature is still being created today.
-Therefore, The Pollyanna Theatre Company is dedicated to producing both old and new plays that invite audience members to reflect upon themselves and the society around them in meaningful and constructive ways.
+Therefore, The Pollyanna Theatre Company was dedicated to producing both old and new plays that invite audience members to reflect upon themselves and the society around them in meaningful and constructive ways.

-Contribute to a world of creativity
+Contribute to a world of creativity, however you can.